danielabar/meblog/src/markdown/rails-slack-app-part1-oauth.md

 A full discussion of the OAuth protocol is outside the scope of this post.
 See the <a class="markdown-link" href="https://api.slack.com/authentication/oauth-v2">Installing with OAuth</a> document from Slack for a detailed explanation and illustration.
 </aside>

 Add a `WelcomeController` with an `index` method.
-The method is empty as we'll be using conventions to display the associated welcome index view:
+The method is left empty as it uses Rails conventions to display the associated welcome index view:

 ```ruby
 # app/controllers/welcome_controller.rb